 To become an Eco-School we followed a pupil-led programme that involved the whole school and the wider community, before being assessed for a Green Flag Award.

-In July 2015, our school won the Green Flag Award for the second time.
+In July 2019, our school won the Green Flag Award for the forth time.

 “This school is astonishing; you would so want your children to go here.
 The Eco warriors are totally dedicated, bright, hardworking team with children clamouring to join.”